isomerpages/moe-cedargirlssec/_our-curriculum/Academic/Mathematics.md

 <div>

 <p>
 In Cedar, the assessment principles are based on the belief that assessment is used as a feedback mechanism to address learning gaps in pupils so that pupils can adjust their learning tactics, and for teachers to consider their intervention strategies.
 The Mathematics Department uses both pen and paper and alternative modes of assessment.
 Pen and paper assessments include class tests and examinations.
-Alternative modes of assessments include formative assessments such as Performance Tasks, Graded Assignments and Project Work.
+Alternative modes of assessments include formative assessments such as performance tasks and graded assignments.
 </p>

 </div>

 </li>

+&nbsp;
 </ul>